Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Related Work

 Both our work and~\cite{cvc4sy} enumerate concepts from a grammar.
 A key difference between our work and~\cite{cvc4sy} is that we then enumerate {\em combinations of concepts} (emergents) in order to fill a sketch.
 An optimization employed by~\cite{cvc4sy} is to discard equivalent concepts during enumeration.
 For instance, if $x+y$ has been enumerated, then $y+x$ is redundant and they only use $x+y$ (and not $y+x$) as a building block for larger concepts.
 We would refer to this kind of optimization as {\em concept reduction}, as it avoids iterating over redundant concepts.
 In contrast, our prophylactic pruning technique focuses on {\em emergent reduction}, which avoids iterating over {\em emergents}.
-Our tool has some support for concept reduction, but we did not notice significant performance improvements when using it.
-This may be explained by the fact that our benchmarks tend to involve list/S-expression manipulating programs, where operations like \cons, \ttt{append}, etc. tend not to be, e.g., commutative unlike addition, conjunction, union, etc.